mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 you would start Proxy processes), and which are more statical (which you'd probably manage using the ``salt-sproxy``).

-I hope you are going to find this helpful, and
+I hope you are going to find this helpful, and TODO.

+TODO: still WIP, waiting for feedback and hopefully PRs